 Hume’s Bundle Theory of the Self

 A Treatise of Human Nature is one of Hume’s most important and influential works.
 It stands out as a classic defence of philosophical empiricism (the theory that all knowledge ultimately originates from sense experience) and philosophical naturalism (the belief that only natural objects, laws, and forces exist, which thus entails disbelief in the supernatural).
-He expounds on his views on personal identity in Section VI of his treatise.
+He expounds on his views on personal identity in Part IV, Section VI of his treatise.

 His conclusions arise out of his broader theory – bundle theory more generally – that considers all objects as mere collections (or bundles) of properties.
 In this way, a tree has properties such as greenness, the roughness of the bark, branching patterns, being a type of plant, etc. – but there is no tree beyond these properties; there is no unifying substance called ‘tree’ that underlies the changes the tree goes through, or that exists separately from these properties.
 According to bundle theory, we cannot conceive of an object except in terms of its properties, and so the notion of a substance inherent to these properties is a fiction, with the self being included as one such figment of the imagination.
 This stands in opposition to substance theory, which posits that each object has a bare particular, an element that is distinct from – and can exist independently of – the object’s properties.
 This bare particular is thought to be without any properties but still very much real (so not something abstract).